EtherealEngine/ir-engine-launcher/README.md

 ```bash
 git configs - "fatal: detected dubious ownership in repository at <path to engine directory>\nTo add an exception for this directory, call:\n\n\tgit config --global --add safe.directory <path to engine directory>\n"
 ```
 This is due to the app not having permissions to read the Git config file.
-To fix this, run Ethereal Engine Control Center as administrator.
+To fix this, run the iR Engine Launcher as administrator.

 ### 5. Reporting an Issue